Here’s the down-low on fibre, what foods you get it from, why it’s good for your body and what your gut microbes have to do with it.

 - has a positive impact on human health

-If you’ve taken our test, you’ll have noticed an extensive list of hard-to-pronounce words in your Dietary Fiber report.
-These are prebiotic dietary fibers found in your food.
+If you’ve taken our test, you’ll have noticed an extensive list of hard-to-pronounce words in your Dietary fibre report.
+These are prebiotic dietary fibres found in your food.

 Diversity is an important trait to measure gut microbial health.
 Greater diversity is found in healthy hosts (yes, we’re the hosts), while below-average diversity is a sign of an imbalanced microbiome that can’t support our health as well as it should.